 - Homes where the provider is carrying out major works improvement or can demonstrate that the contract will be let within the next three years

-5.4.2 Registered Providers (ex RSL or local authority) must remember that they have the opportunity to exercise the right of first refusal in respect of future re-sales and therefore should limit the exercise of this exemption as far as possible.
+5.4.2 Registered Providers must remember that they have the opportunity to exercise the right of first refusal in respect of future resales and therefore should limit the exercise of this exemption as far as possible.

 5.5 Policy requirements

-5.5.1 Registered Providers (ex RSL or local authority) that choose to participate in the Social HomeBuy initiative must draw up a published policy, (which must be in place prior to any sales and marketing of the product) specifying a list of properties, or types of properties, that are excluded or exempted from their programme.
+5.5.1 Registered Providers that choose to participate in the Social HomeBuy initiative must draw up a published policy specifying a list of properties, or types of properties, that are excluded or exempted from their programme.
+This must be in place prior to any sales or marketing of the product.

-5.5.3 This policy must be easily and readily available to tenants and Registered Providers (ex RSL or local authority) must be seen to be operating it on a fair and consistent basis.
-It would not be acceptable, for example, for a Registered Providers to decide whether to sell on a case-by-case basis in response to demand from individual tenants.
+5.5.3 This policy must be easily and readily available to tenants, and Registered Providers must be seen to be operating it on a fair and consistent basis.
+It would not be acceptable, for example, for a Registered Provider to decide whether to sell on a case-by-case basis in response to demand from individual tenants.

-5.5.4 Once published, the policy must apply to the whole of the Registered Provider’s (ex RSL or local authority) programme.
-However, Registered Providers (ex RSL or local authority) can vary the list of properties exempt from the programme during the programme period subject to the agreement of the operating area.
+5.5.4 Once published, the policy must apply to the whole of the Registered Provider’s programme.
+However, Registered Providers can vary the list of properties exempt from the programme during the programme period subject to the agreement of the relevant Homes England operating area.

-5.5.5 Where a tenant has received a formal offer from the Registered Provider (ex RSL or local authority), and provided that the tenant responds within eight weeks, and complies with the requirements of the product, they must be allowed to complete the purchase - even if the policy has changed and that property is now in an exempt category.
+5.5.5 Where a tenant has received a formal offer from the Registered Provider, and provided that the tenant responds within eight weeks and complies with the requirements of the product, they must be allowed to complete the purchase.
+This is the case even if the policy changes and that property is now in an exempt category.

 6. Shared Ownership leases

-6.1.1 The Agency’s standard requirements relating to shared ownership leases are set out in Help to Buy: Shared Ownership section 5.
+6.1.1 Homes England’s standard requirements relating to shared ownership leases are set out in Help to Buy: Shared Ownership section 5.
 These requirements all apply to Social HomeBuy schemes.

 6.1.2 Additional requirements that are specific to Social HomeBuy are set out in this section.

-6.1.3 To assist Registered Providers (ex RSL or local authority) the Agency has published model Social HomeBuy shared ownership house and flat leases.
+6.1.3 To assist Registered Providers Homes England has published model Social HomeBuy shared ownership house and flat leases.
 Copies of both can be located in Help to Buy: Shared Ownership section 11.

 6.2 The price

-6.2.1 The price payable by the tenant (price of the Social HomeBuy lease) upon the grant of a lease plus the available discount must be equal to the relevant percentage of the full market value of the property as assessed by an independent RICS qualified valuer (please see section 8 below).
+6.2.1 The price payable by the tenant (price of the Social HomeBuy lease) upon the grant of a lease plus the available discount must be equal to the relevant percentage of the full market value of the property as assessed by an independent Royal Institution of Chartered Surveyors (RICS) qualified valuer (please see section 8 below).
 The initial share purchased must be at least 25% (please see section 1.3.3 above).
 Tenants should buy the largest initial share that they can afford and sustain, to the nearest percentage point.
-Shares are not restricted to the nearest 5% e.g. they can be 26%, 27% etc. However the minimum additional share that can be purchased is 10% which also applies when buying the final share.
-For example, if a shared owner already owns 85% or 87%, in order to buy the property outright they would need to purchase the remaining 15% or 13% accordingly.
+Shares are not restricted to the nearest 5%.
+However the minimum additional share through staircasing that can be purchased is 10%.
+This minimum also applies when buying the final share.
+For example, if a shared owner owns 85% in order to buy the property outright they would need to purchase the remaining 15% accordingly.

 6.3 Rent waiver

-6.3.2 Registered Providers (ex RSL or local authority) who wish to waive rent for Social HomeBuy purchasers may do so from within their own resources.
-Rent may be waived for a specified period e.g. the first few years or for longer.
+6.3.2 Registered Providers who wish to waive rent for Social HomeBuy purchasers may do so from their own resources.
+Rent may be waived for a specified period.

 6.4 Nomination and right of first refusal

-6.4.1 Registered Providers (ex RSL or local authority) have the right to nominate the next purchaser/s when the current Social HomeBuy leaseholder wishes to sell their share.
-Additionally Registered Providers (ex RSL or local authority) have the right of first refusal in respect of both houses and flats where owners originally purchased outright or purchased on shared ownership terms and have subsequently staircased to 100% and who now wish to sell.
+6.4.1 Registered Providers have the right to nominate the next purchaser(s) when the current Social HomeBuy leaseholder wishes to sell their share.
+Additionally Registered Providers have the right of first refusal in respect of both houses and flats where owners originally purchased outright, or purchased on shared ownership terms and have subsequently staircased to 100% and who now wish to sell.

 6.5 Repayment of Social HomeBuy discount